We loved this fun tutorial from guest contributor Nicholas Efastathiou. Thanks, Nicholas!

-In recent years several holiday companies have started producing “Halloween Trees,” complete with lights and decorations.
-While this may well be simple, rampant commercialism seeking to feed off of our need to consume Halloween products, it is still a great idea 🙂
+In recent years several holiday companies have started producing “Halloween Trees,” often complete with lights and decorations.

 Creating a Base to Stand Your Tree Up